 Think Traffic by Corbett Barr

 Corbett has been a big influence on my progress with this blog and has inspired me to write epic posts.
-He also has a personal blog that talks about working online while living anywhere.
+He also had a personal blog that talked about working online while living anywhere.
 I am in his membership program called “Traffic School” and would highly recommend it to anyone in the future when he opens it up again.
 The people I’ve met through it and the principles I’ve learned have been well worth the price of admission.

 Favorite Post/eBook: 18, Months, 2 Blogs, 6 Figures